raspibolt/raspibolt/guide/bonus/lightning/cln.md

 ## c-lightning-Rest & RTL

-* c-lightning-Rest: REST APIs for c-lightning written with node.js and provided within the [RTL repository](https://github.com/Ride-The-Lightning/c-lightning-REST).
-* In this chapter we are going to add c-lightning-Rest as CLN plugin and furthermore connect RTL for CLN node management.
-* The installation of RTL is already described [here](../../lightning/web-app.md), so we are focusing on the configuration.
+c-lightning-Rest: REST APIs for c-lightning written with node.js and provided within the [RTL repository](https://github.com/Ride-The-Lightning/c-lightning-REST).
+In this chapter we are going to add c-lightning-Rest as CLN plugin and furthermore connect RTL for CLN node management.
+The installation of RTL is already described [here](../../lightning/web-app.md), so we are focusing on the configuration.

 ### c-lightning-Rest plugin

 * Setting up c-lightning-Rest as plugin for CLN.
-First we need to download and verify the c-lightning-Rest package:
+First we download and verify the c-lightning-Rest package:

   ```sh
   $ sudo su - cln